Skip to main content

 Body

-Marine Weather Basics is the first class in the GLCC School’s four-part Marine Weather Essentials series tailored for Great Lakes boaters and offered for either individual or specially priced package registration.
+Marine Weather Basics is the first course in GLCCSchool’s four-part Marine Weather Essentials series, designed specifically for Great Lakes boaters.
+It’s available as a standalone class or as part of a specially priced bundle.